akhikolla/RcppDeepState/README.md

 [5] "rcpp_write_index_outofbound" "rcpp_zero_sized_array"
 ```

-(b) **deepstate_harness_analyze_pkg**: This function analyzes each binary crash/fail file generated and provides a log of error messages if there are any and also displays the inputs passed on to the function to generate the crash.
+(b) **deepstate_harness_analyze_pkg**: This function analyzes each binary crash/fail file generated and provides a list of error messages and the inputs passed on to the function.
-This function lists out the error messages, line numbers where the error occurred, and inputs that are passed on to the functions taking the log files as input.
 The generated log files are stored in the respective crash file folder along with the inputs i.e inst/function/12abc.crash/valgrind_log

 ```R
 result = RcppDeepState::deepstate_harness_analyze_pkg("~/R/RcppDeepState/inst/testpkgs/testSAN")